douglas86/ci-pp5-property/README.md

 - for this demonstration, I will be using the following connection string
 - postgres://u3fon4jhlo790r:pdebdc4cf93dfcb1378061529a7a8f8254fc462179a31aaa184d8e80aeebd1546@cd27da2sn4hj7h.cluster-czrs8kj4isg7.us-east-1.rds.amazonaws.com:5432/d114t1oa0pt1n4
+- this connection string was taken for the database url environment variable in heroku dashboard
 - in the Server section, click the radio button that says, "URL"
 - in the connection string copy from the letter after the "@" symbol
 - and paste it in the URL: section